 Research shows that periods as short as 10 minutes have a lasting positive effect throughout the day.
 So, even if you don’t a lot of time, try to get outdoors for a few minutes.
 Here is a list of the benefits.

-- Lowers blood pressure and cortisol levels.
+- Immune system enhancement lowers blood pressure and cortisol levels.

 - Reduced levels of stress.